Catalog Generation

 2.3.2: Calculation of ABmag Uncertainties

-Magnitude error calculation comes from computing \({\frac{d(ABMAG)}{d(flux)}}\).
+Magnitude error calculation comes from computing \({\frac{d(ABmag)}{d(flux)}}\).
 We use the following formula:

-\[\Delta mag_{AB} = 1.0857 \cdot \frac{\Delta f}{f}\]
+\[\Delta {ABmag} = 1.0857 \cdot \frac{\Delta f}{f}\]

 where

-• \({\Delta mag_{AB}}\) is the uncertainty in AB magnitude
+• \({\Delta {ABmag}}\) is the uncertainty in ABmag

-• \({\Delta f}\) is the flux uncertainty, in electrons per second
+• \({\Delta f}\) is the flux uncertainty, in electrons second-1

-• \({f}\) is the flux, in electrons per second
+• \({f}\) is the flux, in electrons second-1

 2.4: Calculation of Concentration Index (CI) Values and Flag Values